Sigur Rós keeps fans dreaming with The Valtari Mystery Film Experiment

 Sigur Rós: Varúð from Sigur Rós Valtari Mystery Films on Vimeo.

 Best known for his photographic work with the young, lithe and naked of New York, Ryan McGinley captures a different type of youthful exuberance here in a tribute to his favourite city.
-Using the song “Varúð” to score his film, the only evident danger is a possible wig-slip (well, that, and getting run over by a yellow cab.
+Using the song “Varúð” to score his film, the only danger in evidence here is a possible wig-slip (well, that, and getting run over by a yellow cab.
 Just trust me on this one.
-You’ll see.)
+You’ll see what I mean.)

 By Ramin Bahrani